waimea-snoble/200DTD-Assesment/docs/Design.md

 The usability implications of a digital outcome relates to how easy it is for the end-user to use the website, without the need for help or guidance.

 I will need to design my system to be as easy as possible to use because some of the parents of the gymnasts may not be as experienced in using technology as others.
-I will need to make sure my website can be used everyone no matter what experience they have.
+I will need to make sure my website is user friendly and can be used by everyone no matter what experience they have.

-When I am designing my websites UI I will refer to Nielsen's heuristics, this is so my website can be easy to use.
-For my website I am going to aim for it to look simple and only show necessary information, I will also aim to keep the UI consistent, as well as preventing the user from making errors.
+When I am designing my website's UI I will refer to Nielsen's heuristics, this is so my website can be easy to use.
+For my website I am going to aim for it to look simple and only show the necessary information.
+I will also aim to keep the UI consistent, as well as preventing the user from making errors.
 To verify this I will test the UI with my users to get feedback which will allow me to improve on my design.

 ### Functionality

 The functionality implications a digital outcome relates to how well it works for the end-user, in terms of meeting its intended purpose.

-Functionality is relevant to my website because it is important to have a functional website so that users will not have a hard time using it.
+Functionality is relevant to my website because it is important to have a functional website so that users will not have a hard time using it and also so that no errors will happen when the website is being used.

-When designing my website i will consider how functional it is by making sure it does everything it needs to do and meets the purpose of the website.
+When designing my website I will consider how functional it is by making sure it does everything it needs to do and meets the purpose of the website.
 I will also need to ensure that there are no bugs in the website, it does not crash, and works as intended from the users point of view.
 To verify this I will test the functionality of the website with myself or with my users, I will use the feedback to improve on the functionality.

 ### Aesthetic

 The aesthetic implications of a digital outcome will relate to how it good it looks in terms of the design.

-Aesthetic is relevant to my website because it is important that it appeals to the users, and follows the design conventions
+Aesthetic is relevant to my website because it is important that it appeals to the users, and follows the design conventions.

-When designing my website I will consider how aesthetic it looks by creating an overall design that is suitable for the websites purpose as well as making it look good and ensuring that it appeal to the users.
+When designing my website I will consider how aesthetic it looks by creating an overall design that is suitable for the websites purpose as well as making it look good and ensuring that it appeals to the users.
 To do this I will choose certain colours and fonts that work well together so it pleases the users.
 I will position and group elements together in a way that is balanced and focuses the users attention.
 I will use feedback to improve my design.

 ### End-user